How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Meeting The Interior Designer

 I worked as a psychologist and counselor for a year when my middle sister asked if I could pencil in her interior designer colleague in my schedule that particular week.
-She explained that the woman was a fantastic professional interior designer at their firm, but insecurities drove her actions outside the workplace.
+She explained that the woman was their firm’s fantastic professional interior designer, but insecurities drove her actions outside the workplace.
 While they were not close, my sister leaped in faith and offered her a helping hand.

 Of course, how could you say no to your favorite sister?
-Even if my schedule was full, I made sure to make time for her colleague the very next day.
+Even if my schedule was complete, I made sure to make time for her colleague the very next day.

 My sister’s colleague arrived on time at my office, looking elegant and fashionable.
 Upon a quick scan of her, I noticed that she was excellent at hiding her real emotions with her smile and poise.
 However, her eyes betrayed her as she kept blinking and looking around.

-According to an art interior design counseling expert, the indoor designer’s primary dilemma was that her friends kept wanting to do things she was uncomfortable with.
+According to an expert, the professional’s primary dilemma was that her friends kept wanting to do things she was uncomfortable with.
 One time, they asked her to go to a strip club and get lap dances.
-The other time, they invited her to a nudist beach, even if they knew that she was not the type to show too much skin in public.
+The other time, they invited her to a nudist beach, even if they knew she was not the type to show too much skin in public.
 She is worried that her friends might ask her to do something more extreme in the future.

 The simple advice was to say no. “No, I’m not into that.”
 “No, I don’t want to do and focus on that.”
 In my client’s case, though, she could not bear to think of disappointing her friends.